Need help applying for the Supplemental Nutrition Assistance Program (SNAP) or have questions? Request a follow up from our outreach team:

 Why Food Bank of Alaska does SNAP outreach

-Despite SNAP’s potential as a supplement to food budgets for struggling families, more than a quarter of Alaskans who potentially qualify don’t actually claim their benefits.
+Despite SNAP’s potential as a supplement to food budgets for struggling families, roughly 20% of Alaskans who potentially qualify don’t actually claim their benefits.
 This may be due to a variety of factors including lack of time and transportation, limited English proficiency, physical and cognitive impairments, and stigma about requesting help.
 The Food Bank of Alaska’s SNAP Outreach team works statewide to alleviate these barriers, meeting people where they gather – at food pantries, shelters, grocery stores, libraries, and community events.

 SNAP is a powerful resource in the fight against hunger and has the potential to feed more families in Alaska than all other food programs combined.
-In FY14 alone, SNAP brought more than $174 million of food assistance benefits into Alaska – stretching clients’ food budgets, reinforcing the charitable food system, and strengthening the local economy.
+In FY21 alone, SNAP brought more than $288 million of food assistance benefits into Alaska – stretching clients’ food budgets, reinforcing the charitable food system, and strengthening the local economy.

 This institution is an equal opportunity provider.
-View our full nondisclosure statement.
+View our full nondisclosure statement for SNAP and FDPIR.